runetopic/xlitekt/README.md

 **Generate RSA tokens and update your application.conf file**

-This will eventually be a gradle task to generate new RSA keys.
-For now, you can reference the rune-server thread: [any-revision-enabling-rsa](https://www.rune-server.ee/runescape-development/rs2-server/tutorials/305532-any-revision-enabling-rsa.html)
+_This will eventually be a gradle task to generate new RSA keys.
+For now, you can reference the rune-server thread: [any-revision-enabling-rsa](https://www.rune-server.ee/runescape-development/rs2-server/tutorials/305532-any-revision-enabling-rsa.html)_

+**Download and install the #202 xteas inside of the maps folder in resources.**

+You can find this file on the runstats repo, called [xteas.json](https://archive.runestats.com/osrs/xtea/2022-01-19-rev202.json)
-## Application configuration:
+# Application configuration:

 _Most everything will be setup and configured already for you around the build #202.
 So unless you're porting to a recent revision you'll really only need to worry about updating the RSA Keys in the application.conf file._

 **Configuration for ktor can be found in the ```ktor``` block.**
 ```shell